 How does one become a self made billionaire Fast?

 My answer is I don’t know.
 There’s no outlined format, path or pattern to becoming a billionaire.
 In the book “Rich Dad’s Guide to Investing,” Robert Kiyosaki highlighted that there several ways to become rich.
 He stated that you can become rich by inheritance, by being a crook or by marrying someone rich.

 Well, I see some truth in the statement above.
 The Walton family today are billionaires; thanks to an inheritance from the founder of Wal-Mart, Sam Walton.
-There are also billionaire drug lords and ladies; who acquired wealth by crooked means and there are billionaire sports personalities and stars like Tiger Woods and Jay-Z. Now in retrospect, there are those who marry for money; that is why the media is occasionally filled with stories of billion dollar divorce lawsuits.
+There are also billionaire drug lords and ladies; who acquired wealth by crooked means and there are billionaire sports personalities and music stars like Tiger Woods, Jay-Z, Dr Dre, etc. Now in retrospect, there are those who marry for money; that is why the media is occasionally filled with stories of billion dollar divorce lawsuits.

 “I think it is a man’s duty to make all the money he can, keep all that he can and give away all that he can.” – John D. Rockefeller